maazbin/post-kit/README.md

 | **Cursor** | File → Open Folder → select the cloned folder |
 | **Windsurf / Cline / Copilot** | Same — open the folder, start chatting |

-The AI reads `AGENTS.md` automatically and becomes your content pipeline.
-No extensions, no config files, no setup commands.
+The AI reads `AGENTS.md` and becomes your content pipeline.
+Some tools need a one-time wiring step — see [Agent Auto-Discovery](#-agent-auto-discovery) below.

 ### 3. Set up your pipeline (3 minutes)